My goal is to write articles that go against the flow to pique discussion, offer a different perspective, and connect some dots.

 There is a distinction between tithes given to a Levite priesthood and the 'tithe' in the church system.
 The Christian 'tithe' is meant to finance the salaries of their clergy and building overhead costs instead of helping the poor, widows and orphans, and those in need.
 Their tithing message today is meant to coerce the masses into emptying their purses and wallets to support a religious business entity called 'church.'

 When a church Pastor demands the tithe, it is about supporting an agenda where religious men and women are allowed to make a living off of people’s backs.
 Unfortunately, religious men are deciding what people are to do with their money.

 Why is it that so many religious ministries make others feel that they are committing a sin for not tithing to them?

-It should be no mystery that livelihoods of the church clergy are elevated above the rest of the brethren.
-Paid professionals are on the higher rungs of their pew warming minions.
-It is time to wake up from the man-made delusion that what is called ‘tithing’ today.
-It time to no longer partake of the oppressive church system that greedily desires and panders for monetary.
+It should be no mystery that the livelihoods of the church clergy are elevated above the rest of the brethren.
+Paid professionals are on the higher rungs of their pew-warming minions.
+It is time to wake up from the man-made delusion that is called ‘tithing’ today.
+It is time to no longer partake of the oppressive church system that greedily desires and panders for money.

 Debunking the Lie

 Every religious man-made construct called ‘church’ must have the obligatory tithe to survive; otherwise, the whole system would go bankrupt.
 As their only means for survival, they must twist these following Scripture verses for their own gain.

 WILL MAN ROB GOD?
 Yet you are robbing me.
 But you say, ‘How have we robbed you?’
 In your tithes and contributions.